joelgalvez/nowsletter/docs/self-hosting.md

 - A domain name you control
 - An SMTP provider for outgoing email (AWS SES, Mailgun, Postmark, etc.)
 - **Port 25 open for incoming traffic** on your server

+Usually port 25 **outgoing** is blocked.
+That's okay, you only need incoming email on your server.
+Outgoing email is sent by SMTP (by some other provider).

 ---